webplatform/docs/tutorials/targetting_css_at_different_media/index.md

 {{Byline}}
 {{Summary_Section|This article focuses on using media types to target CSS at different type of media — screen, print, etc.}}
 {{Tutorial
-|Content=
-{{ CSSTutorialTOC() }}

-{{ previousPage("/en-US/docs/CSS/Getting_Started/Tables", "Tables") }}This is the 14th and last section of Part I of the [[CSS Getting Started]] tutorial.
+|Content=This is the 14th and last section of Part I of the [[CSS Getting Started]] tutorial.
 Many of the pages in this tutorial have focussed on the CSS properties and values that you can use to specify how to display a document.
 This page looks again at the purpose and structure of CSS stylesheets.

 == Information: Media ==